 Discuss: Why were the Israelites not in their own land?
 Why was this a desperate situation for them?
-Consider the answer from a human perspective and from God's perspective.

 (See Daniel 1 and look back over 2 Chronicles 36 from personal study above.
 The historical background, map and timeline on the next page might also help)